 Our efforts on sustainability are focused on creating sustainable value for our key stakeholders, which comprise communities, customers, employees, government and regulators (collectively as "Regulators"), shareholders, suppliers and service providers (collectively as "Suppliers").
-Key stakeholders are determined for each material Sustainability Factor identified, based on the extent of which they can affect or are affected by our operations.
+Key stakeholders are determined for each material Sustainability Factor identified, based on the extent of which their interests are affected or can be affected by our activities.